 Kroma Gallery is a new art space in the Grove, home to 18 local artists and a gallery featuring the works from artists all over the world.
 Located along Grand Avenue, the gallery is designed to be an affordable space for new artists, who are committed to contributing to the culture of Coconut Grove.
 It’s also a great event space, complete with a terracotta tile patio and twinkle lights hanging above head.

 Coconut Grove is the epicenter of the local sailing scene.
 It’s got everything from a high-end training center where Olympic hopefuls come to practice to clubs offering lessons to the newest of n00bs.
 Check out Coconut Grove Sailing Club and Shake-a-Leg for lessons and JustSail Miami offers memberships if you know your way around a boat.
 Wander down to the U.S. Sailing Center in the wintertime to gawk at world-class racers and their pretty, pretty boats.

 What they do: Sailing lessons

 Address: South Bayshore Drive

 We were rescued from Bookstore in the Grove’s imminent closing in July when a local developer purchased it from the original owner, who was on the verge of retiring.
-Lucky us, because we do not want to part with this cozy, unpretentious spot that is perfect for reading, working, or studying for hours.
-The new menu, by Glass & Vine chef Adriana Egozcue, features brioche toast slathered with ricotta cheese and a delicious tuna melt.
-Though the acai bowls are gone, a new gourmet grocery mini-store is in the works, so you’ll soon be able to take the ingredients of your favorite menu items home and cook them yourself.
+Lucky us, because we did not want to part with this cozy, unpretentious spot that is perfect for reading, working, or studying for hours.

 Vizcaya Museum and Gardens